ShaynaStocktonUST/indicators-documentation/docs/setup-salesforce-indicators/item-extension.md

 * Open the *Indicators Setup Menu*
 * Use the *New* button to add a new **Indicator Item Extension**

-## Edit an existing Indicator Itrem
+## Edit an existing Indicator Item

 * Go to the *Indicator Settings* Tab
   * Choose the Indicator Bundle that the Indicator Item is on (or the Item will be in *Unbundled Items* if the Item is not on a Bundle yet).